zzwx/fresh/README.md

 * Use **module path** as `main_path` instead of file path to let Go build main packages in sub-directories with enabled modules mode which has become a standard.
 * Specify `run_args` and `build_args` separately.
   * `build_args` example: `-race`.
+* Since v1.3.4:
-* Allow delay to be specified with units (1s, 100ms, 1000ns).
+  * Allow `build_delay` to be specified with units (1s, 100ms, 1000ns) and scientific notation.
 A simple number means nanoseconds.

 Converting to `yaml` configuration allows for multi-line values (with at least one space padding on every line) to be used for long option values.
 Also, comments are possible after `#` symbol.